One problem in commercial cleaning is simple: when the client cannot see the work, contractors start to look interchangeable.

 - Documented proof of work shifts the renewal conversation from cost to evidence of consistent service delivery.

-- Contractors with service records can reduce dispute volume by replacing guesswork with evidence.
+- Contractors with service records can resolve disputes faster by replacing guesswork with evidence.

 - A shift report with timestamps, zone completion, and photos is more persuasive at renewal time than a conversation about your team's dedication.